ALM-Rangers/Migrate-assets-from-RM-server-to-VSTS/doc/RM-Workflow-Migrator-Guide.md

 		  -t, --TemplateName                  Required.
 Name of the template to export.
 		                                      If the name contains spaces use "the name"

-		  -s, --TemplateStage                 Required.
-Stage of the template to export.
-If the name contains spaces use "the name"
+		  -s, --TemplateStage                 (Default: ) Stage of the template to export.
+If the name contains spaces use "the name".
+If omitted, the tool will extract scripts for all stages.

 		  -o, --OutputFolder                  (Default: Output) The folder to output the migration PowerShell scripts to.
 Can